-- a) Development that does not create any hazard to road users in the interests of road safety. - b) Infrastructure for non-motorised road users, ensuring the provision of routes to schools and local facilities and a sustainable development. - c) Infrastructure at the development access and to cater for additional traffic generated by the development. - d) To ensure acceptable access and visibility in the interest of road safety for the proposed development and other road users. - 8.
-No work shall commence until details and a scaled plan (1:1000) have been submitted showing the exact route of the new pedestrian footpath linking the site to Mossmill Park and the timing for its implementation.
-Thereafter the footpath shall be implemented in accordance with the approved details and completed prior to commencement of works to construct plot 25. - Reason To ensure connectivity between the development and the adjacent housing, in accordance with Designing Streets policy. - 9.
-Parking provision shall be provided and maintained for use in accordance with the approved site layout plan (Drawing No. MS01\PL01 Rev K) unless otherwise agreed in writing with Moray Council Transportation. - Reason To ensure the permanent availability of the level of parking necessary for residents/visitors/others in the interest of an acceptable development and road safety.
+- a) Development that does not create any hazard to road users in the interests of road safety. - b) Infrastructure for non-motorised road users, ensuring the provision of routes to schools and local facilities and a sustainable development. - c) Infrastructure at the development access and to cater for additional traffic generated by the development. - d) To ensure acceptable access and visibility in the interest of road safety for the proposed development and other road users. - 7.
+Parking provision shall be provided and maintained for use in accordance with the approved site layout plan (Drawing No. MS01_PH2-3 PL01 A) unless otherwise agreed in writing with Moray Council Transportation.

-- 10. The visibility splays at the northern and southern site access junctions as detailed in the approved drawings (Condition 7(d) refers) are to be maintained clear of any obstructions at all times.
-All boundary fences shall be set back behind the visibility splay which will become part of the adopted public road. - Reason To ensure acceptable access and visibility in the interest of road safety for the proposed development and other road users. - 11.
-New boundary walls/fences/planting shall be set back from the edge of the prospective public carriageway at a distance of 2.0m.
-No fences, walls, planting or obstructions in or along the front/rear of service verges. - Reason To ensure acceptable development in the interests of road safety. - 12.
-No boundary fences, hedges, walls or any other obstruction whatsoever over 1.0 metre in height and fronting onto the public road shall be within 2.4 metres of the edge of the carriageway, measured from the level of the public carriageway, unless otherwise agreed in writing by the Council, as Planning Authority in consultation with the Roads Authority. - Reason To enable drivers of vehicles leaving driveways to have a clear view over a length of road sufficient to allow safe exit, in the interests of road safety for the proposed development and other road users. - 13.
-Houses requiring 2 parking spaces shall have a driveway length of 6.0m minimum in front of any garage to permit a second car to park, unless alternative parking arrangements are provided.
-No part of the driveway shall be included in the public road. - Reason To ensure acceptable development in the interests of road safety. - 14.
-Driveways over service verges shall be constructed to accommodate vehicles and shall be surfaced with bituminous macadam. - Reason To ensure acceptable infrastructure at the individual development accesses. - 15.
-Unless otherwise agreed in writing with the planning authority, the equipped play area and surrounding area of open space shall be provided in accordance with the approved plans prior to the commencement of the 20th residential unit on site.
-Thereafter the equipped play area shall be maintained in accordance with the approved Landscape Management Plan MS01\SL\PL-05 for the lifetime of the development. - Reason To ensure the timeous provision of the play area and surrounding open space. - 16.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (Scotland) Amendment Order 2011 (or any order revoking and re-enacting that order) no windows shall be installed on the south facing (side) elevations of the house on plot 1 or flats on plots 7-10.
+Reason - To ensure the permanent availability of the level of parking necessary for residents/visitors/others in the interest of an acceptable development and road safety.

+8. The visibility splay detailed in Condition 6(d) shall be maintained clear of any obstructions.
+All boundary fences shall be set back behind the visibility splay which will become part of the adopted public road.

+Reason - To ensure acceptable access and visibility in the interest of road safety for the proposed development and other road users.

+9. New boundary walls/fences/planting shall be set back from the edge of the prospective public carriageway at a distance of 2.0m.
+No fences, walls, planting or obstructions in or along the front/rear of service verges.

+Reason - To ensure acceptable development in the interests of road safety.

+10. No boundary fences, hedges, walls or any other obstruction whatsoever over 1.0m in height and fronting onto the public road shall be within 2.4m of the edge of the carriageway, measured from the level of the public carriageway, unless otherwise agreed in writing by the Council, as Planning Authority in consultation with the Roads Authority.

+Reason - To enable drivers of vehicles leaving driveways to have a clear view over a length of road sufficient to allow safe exit, in the interests of road safety for the proposed development and other road users.

+11. Houses requiring 2 parking spaces shall have a driveway length of 6.0m minimum in front of any garage to permit a second car to park, unless alternative parking arrangements are provided.
+No part of the driveway shall be included in the public road.

-Reason - In order to preserve the privacy levels of the neighbouring existing houses.
+Reason - To ensure acceptable development in the interests of road safety.

-17. For the avoidance of doubt, the approved position of flats on plots 7-14 is as shown on the approved site layout drawing no. MS01\PL01.
+12. Driveways over service verges shall be constructed to accommodate vehicles and shall be surfaced with bituminous macadam.

+Reason - To ensure acceptable infrastructure at the individual development accesses.

+13. Unless otherwise agreed in writing with the Council, as Planning Authority, the equipped play area and surrounding area of open space approved under planning application 18/01536/APP (phase 1) shall be provided in accordance with the approved plans prior to the commencement of the 20th residential unit in any phase of the development covering the whole R1 designation.
+Thereafter the equipped play area shall be maintained in accordance with the approved Landscape Management Plan MS01_SL_PL-05 for the lifetime of the development.

-Reason - To avoid any ambiguity between the site plan and the position of the flats shown on some supporting layout plans relating to drainage and levels details.
+Reason - To ensure the timeous provision of the play area and surrounding open space.